Sensing dot with high output swing for scalable baseband readout of spin qubits: ASD Concept

 \section{ASD Concept}

-\Cref{fig:concept}a depicts the electric potential of a biased SD.
-The ladder of QD energy levels can be shifted by the gate voltage $V_G$, while a bias $V_D$ is applied to the drain\,$D$.
-Measuring the transport current through the device, while driving these voltages produces a characteristic diamond shaped pattern, due to Coulomb blockade effects.
-A section of these diamonds is depicted in the panel \cref{fig:concept}b, where current only flows in the gray regions.
-According to a constant interaction model \cite{Hanson2007}, the positive and negative slopes of the Coulomb diamonds are $C_G/(C_{\Sigma}-C_D)$ and $-C_G/C_D$, where $C_{\Sigma}$ is the dot's total capacitance to ground and $C_G$ and $C_D$ the capacitance to the swept gate electrode and drain reservoir, respectively.
-In the SD, the drain\,$D$ is separated from the dot by a sharp tunneling barrier, that is similar to the source\,$S$, as depicted by the top sketch in \cref{fig:concept}b.
+\Cref{fig:concept}(a) illustrates the electric potential of a biased SD.
+The ladder of QD energy levels can be shifted by the gate voltage $V_G$, while a bias $V_D$ is applied to the drain\,D. Measuring the transport current through the device while driving these voltages produces a characteristic diamond-shaped pattern due to Coulomb blockade effects.
+A section of these diamonds is depicted in panel \cref{fig:concept}(b), where current flows only in the gray regions.
+According to a constant interaction model \cite{Hanson2007}, the positive and negative slopes of the Coulomb diamonds are $C_G/(C_{\Sigma}-C_D)$ and $-C_G/C_D$, where $C_{\Sigma}$ is the dot's total capacitance to ground, and $C_G$ and $C_D$ are the capacitance to the swept gate electrode and drain reservoir, respectively.
+In the SD, the drain\,D is separated from the dot by a sharp tunneling barrier, similar to the source\,S, as depicted by the top sketch in \cref{fig:concept}(b).

-Using the QD for charge sensing, a nearby charge change can be depicted on the $V_G$-axis as a voltage shift $\Delta V_Q$.
-For a constant current bias, the resulting energy shift will be $e\Delta V_\text{SD}$.
-Typically, the resulting output voltage $\Delta V_\text{SD}$ is not significant, due to a large $C_{D,SD}$ and subsequently a small blue slope.
-In the following we will call this SD configuration conventional SD.

-In \cref{fig:concept}c the electric potential of a biased ASD is shown.
-The ASD concept is to modify the drain barrier in such a way that the tunneling rate remains similar to the conventional SD, but the drain capacitance is strongly reduced to greatly increase the maximal output voltage.
-For this, the barrier is subdivided into a compound barrier with a sharp tunnel barrier region~\textbf{I} and an additional slowly decreasing barrier region~\textbf{II} termed slide.
-Region~\textbf{II} physically separates the drain reservoir further from the dot, thus $C_{D,ASD}\ll C_{D,SD}$, while region~\textbf{I} controls the tunneling at the working point.
-The top sketch \cref{fig:concept}d depicts the new SD configuration, where the asymmetric arrangement of source and drain is visible, lending itself to the name ASD.
-An equivalent shift $\Delta V_Q$ on the $V_G$-axis results now in a greatly enhanced shift $e\Delta V_\text{ASD}$ for the ASD compared to $e\Delta V_\text{SD}$.
-Thus, an important figure of merit for the ASD is the magnitude of the blue slope $-C_G/C_D$ in \cref{fig:concept}d, where large values indicate a higher output voltage swing of the sensor, when configured for charge sensing.
+The ASD concept presented in this study is focused on modifying the drain barrier such that the tunneling rate remains comparable to the conventional SD, while significantly reducing the drain capacitance to increase the maximum output voltage.
+To achieve this, the barrier is subdivided into a compound barrier with a sharp tunnel barrier region~\textbf{I} and an additional slowly decreasing barrier region~\textbf{II} termed slide.
+Region~\textbf{II} physically separates the drain reservoir further from the dot, resulting in $C_{D,ASD}\ll C_{D,SD}$, while region~\textbf{I} controls the tunneling at the working point.
+The top sketch \cref{fig:concept}(d) shows the new SD configuration, where the asymmetric arrangement of source and drain is visible, hence the name ASD.